raindropio/help/docs/getting-started/about/index.md

 Raindrop.io is developed and managed by one person - Rustem Mussabekov.
 🇰🇿 Kazakhstan based designer/developer with a 15+ years of experience in crafting beautiful and well made apps.

-## Where data is located?
+## Where is my data stored, and how is it secured?
-Your data is securely stored in the cloud on Amazon AWS servers located in Frankfurt, Germany.
+Your data is securely stored in the cloud on Amazon Web Services (AWS) servers located in Frankfurt, Germany.

+Raindrop.io leverages AWS for data processing and storage, benefiting from their industry-leading security measures.
+The infrastructure includes a dedicated firewall, key-based SSH authentication, and advanced monitoring capabilities.

+To ensure ongoing security, the hosting environment is continuously updated and actively monitored for potential intrusions.
+All user connections to Raindrop.io are encrypted using HTTPS with RSA 2048-bit keys.
+The platform’s security configuration supports modern standards, including Perfect Forward Secrecy (PFS) and SHA-256 digests, earning a Qualys SSL rating of “A.”

+To protect direct file access, direct file URLs are temporary and expire after 10 minutes.
+Unauthorized access is prevented unless a collection is explicitly made public.

+Ensuring the safety of your data is a fundamental priority for Raindrop.io.
+At all times, three copies of your data are maintained across distributed data centers in Germany.
+In the event of a failure, data restoration is possible to any point in time within the past year, thanks to continuous database backups.